kakaingalu/alx-system_engineering-devops/README.md

 ## Description.

-## The folder concerns all shell projects
+## The folder concerns all shell projects.

 # Table of contents